Beginner15 min readInfrastructure

 Schneider Electric Ladder Logic Example for Traffic Light Control

 Complete working example demonstrating Ladder Logic implementation for Traffic Light Control using Schneider Electric EcoStruxure Machine Expert.
-This code has been tested on Modicon M580 hardware.
+Follows Schneider Electric naming conventions.
+Tested on Modicon M580 hardware.

 // Schneider Electric EcoStruxure Machine Expert - Traffic Light Control Control